Nochisoft/ProjectGene/README.md

         * Creates Azure Keyvault and sets access policies to store project secrets to access azure
   ```
   #### Create a new Project
-  * Create a issue in the project
+  * Create an issue in the project
   * move the issue across the columns in Boards
   * When the issue moves to "In Progress" column, the Github workflow to create a new project starts and updates the result